Skip to content

 Nomination packages should follow package submission guidelines detailed below.

-Nominations will be reviewed by members of the Roy W. Tess Award Committee, PMSE Past Chair and additional reviewers selected by the committee.
+Nominations will be reviewed by members of the Roy W. Tess Award Committee and additional reviewers selected by the committee.

 Past Recipients